rodrigodadam/scrum-master-quiz/README.md

 To create this project I used the CI Gitpod Full Template by navigating [here](https://github.com/Code-Institute-Org/gitpod-full-template) and clicking the 'Use this template' button.

-I was then directed to the create new repository from template page and entered in my desired repo name, then clicked Create repository from template button.
+I was then directed to the create new repository from the template page and entered in my desired repo name, then clicked Create repository from template button.

 Once created, I navigated to my new repository on GitHub and clicked the Gitpod button which built my workspace.